 Easy View XT vs Sunglasses

 Perhaps the most obvious question is whether or not Easy View XT is better than simply wearing a pair of sunglasses (although some sunglasses reduce glare better than others).
 Sunglasses are also not designed for nighttime use.
 For these reasons, Easy View XT does hold a slight edge over sunglasses.
 If you have a decent pair of polarized sunglasses, Easy View XT will probably not provide much of an additional benefit while driving during the daytime.

-You can find Easy View XT in stores, and we recommend purchasing locally to avoid shipping delays and costs, and the second “free” product included in online orders.
+You can find Easy View XT in stores, and we recommend purchasing locally to avoid shipping delays and costs.

 Your Easy View XT Reviews

 Have you tried Easy View XT?
 Give us your review in the comments below.

 Updated March 12, 2015

 Originally published October 2013